starlocke/cakephp_stickers/README.txt

 For a short time, the MySQL-backend-enabled version will be hosted at: http://stickers.popculturelab.ca/

+### Implementation Notes ###

+#### Rich Text ####
+This implementation features a rich text editor that includes at least the following rich formats:

+- Bold (ctrl+b / command+b)
+- Italic (ctrl+i / command+i)
+- Underline (ctrl+u / command+u)

+#### Responsive Flow ####

+The notes can be dragged around, but don't get attached to their location.

+To simplify "getting to the information", all notes are automatically flowed when:

+- adding a new note
+- resizing the browser window

+#### Simplification of "real time updates" ####

+To simplify the tasks due the time constraints, the following were taken for granted:

+- Position does not matter, and is never saved.
+- Ordering of the notes also does not matter, they are returned in whatever order the database likes.

 ### Installing ###
 To get this up and running locally, most of the work is done in the ```/Config/install.sh``` script.
 It is assumed that a LAMP stack has already been installed.